adamk72/adk_docusaurus/docs/speakingLessons/getting-started.md

 ---
-title: Getting Started
+title: Lessons in Speaking
 slug: /speakingLessons
 ---
-## Some Speaking Stuff
+## Let's learn how to chit-chat first.